 - an annual turnover of no more than € 50 million and/or a balance sheet of no more than € 43 million

 Whether you count as an SME may depend on how you count your workforce, turnover or balance sheet.
 Please note that you must take account of any relationships you have with other enterprises.
 Depending on the category in which your enterprise fits, you may then need to add some, or all of the data.
 For more details: Regulation 2003/361/EC – see "Annex" for a full definition of an SME.

-SMEs intending to submit a proposal for the SME instrument must register their SME status in the Beneficiary Register on the Participant Portal by completing an SME self-assessment questionnaire guiding the applicant through the EU SME definition.
+SMEs intending to submit a proposal for the SME instrument must register their SME status in the Participant Register on the Participant Portal by completing an SME self-assessment questionnaire guiding the applicant through the EU SME definition.

 Concept and feasibility assessment (phase 1)

 Funding is available for: exploring and assessing the technical feasibility and commercial potential of a breakthrough innovation in your industry.

 For example, this could be a risk assessment, market study or intellectual property management of a new product, service, or a new application of existing technologies.

 The project should be aligned with your business strategy.